SwiftAstrophysics/CFitsIO/Readme.md

 Note on Using Xcode
 -------------------

 Currently SPM does not add the necessary build settings when generating the Xcode project.
-To fix building in Xcode add the following to the build settings:
+To fix building in Xcode add the following to the build settings for the FitsIO library:

 **Search Paths/Library Search Paths:**
 Add the location of the cfitsio library to the library search paths.
 For example, if the library is installed via homebrew: `"/usr/local/Cellar/cfitsio/<cfitsio version>/lib"`